uraimo/SwiftyGPIO/README.md

 That's it, the led will turn on.

-To read the value coming in the P0 port, the direction must be configured as *.IN* and the value read from the *value* property:
+To read the value coming in the P0 port, the direction must be configured as *.IN* and the value can be read from the *value* property:

-    gp.direction = .OUT
+    gp.direction = .IN
     let current = gp.value

 The other properties available on the GPIO object (edge,active low) refer to the additional attributes of the GPIO that can be configured but you will not need them most of the times.
 For a detailed description refer to the [kernel documentation](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)